Do Imaginary Numbers Exist? A Matrix View

 “Call any number whose square is -1 the imaginary unit.”

-Most people reply, “But such a number doesn’t exist!”
-Instead, why not teach it this way?
+Many people naturally respond, “But such a number does not exist!”
+So why not teach the idea this way instead?

 “Call any transformation that rotates an image by 180 degrees after two applications a rotation unit.”

-No one doubts such transformations exist—in fact there are two of them, +i and −i.
-Prompting students to notice that distinction deepens learning.
+No one doubts that such transformations exist.
+In fact, there are two of them: +i and -i.
+Encouraging students to notice that distinction can deepen their understanding.

 I believe in the power of good names.
-Even if a name is less than perfectly formal, clarity can win more hearts to mathematics.
+Even if a term is not perfectly formal, a clear name can help more people feel at home with mathematics.

 Related Articles: